Documentation

 • full capture export

-• optional password protection, producing an encrypted .ovb
+• optional password protection (minimum 6 characters), producing an encrypted .ovb

 Exports are written as .ovb files.
 The .ovb format is the handoff format between live collection and offline review; an encrypted archive prompts for its password when reopened for offline review.